dbblumenthal/gedlib/README.md

       &ldquo;A graph database repository and performance evaluation metrics for graph edit distance&rdquo;, [https://doi.org/10.1007/978-3-319-18224-7\_14](https://doi.org/10.1007/978-3-319-18224-7_14)
 - <b>`acyclic`, `alkane`, `mao`, `pah`:</b> These datasets are taken from [GREYC's Chemistry Dataset](https://brunl01.users.greyc.fr/CHEMISTRY/).
+- <b> `S-MOL`:</b> Synthetically generated graphs with varying number of node labels whose structure is similar to the structure of `pah` graphs.

 For each dataset, the directory `data/collections/` contains an XML file which lists the contained graphs' GXL files along with their classes.
 These files match the document type definition `data/collections/GraphCollection.dtd` and can hence be used as input for `ged::GEDEnv::load_gxl_graphs()`.
 The Python script `data/collections/sample.py` can be used to generate samples of the datasets.